arassec/igor/core/src/main/resources/doc/job.md

 # Job

 ## Description
 Jobs are the core elements of igor.
-They contain all configurations required to fulfill a specific mission.
+They contain all configurations required to fulfill a specific... job.

-A job is triggered by a **Trigger**, which determines when the job should run.
+A **Trigger** determines when the job should run.
+It activates job execution e.g. based on a daily schedule.

+A **Provider** creates the initial input data for the job.
+Each data item is passed to the first action of the job, and then handed over to the following action and so on.
+Think about the "Java Stream API" to get an idea of the process.
+The provider's data items are the initial source of the stream's data.

+**Actions** implement the job's logic and operate on the data items of the data stream.

 ## Parameters
 The following parameters can be configured for every job.